guillaume-gomez/LD39/readme.md

 **The local adress can change, so don't hesitate to check this address.
 It may changed when your computer leave the network (basicaly when you turn off your computer)**

+#### Difference between the basic and the custom version

+The basic version allows you to move wherever the character is located in the main screen.
+In the second version, the character have to be at the edges of the screen.
+So to move on the left, the character have to go on the left corner.

 ## Let's play
 You can now play the game easily.
 Open a browser on both your devices, and type `(YourLocalAddress):3000.` (in the case above `192.168.1.125:3000`)